-Description of the potential Balaineai e e e e e e e e e e e e e e e e e e Management also Implementation phase Responsibilities Budget impact Mitigation measure Management plan Plan development Implementation Monitoring Budget -Smoke and greenhouse gas emisions from sbstations and emergency generators -Large part of the vehicle fleet is not under GDIZ responsibility -Routine maintenance checks -Careful closed-loop handling and full SF6 recycling upon equipment retirement -Application of the decree n°2001-110 of 4 April 2001 Maintenance plan for common electrical infrastructures Exploitation GDIZ GDIZ GDIZ ABE Lenders GDIZ Specific emissions from the future industrial unit Assess the impacts resulting from their discharges in a dedicated ESIA Application of the World Bank Group Environmental, Health, and Safety Guidelines for the industry sector Contractual specifications for the future industries Exploitation GDIZ Industries GDIZ ABE Lenders Industries Future industrial unit can cause noise emissions. -Assess the impacts resulting from their noise emission in a dedicated ESIA -Application of the World Bank Group Environmental, Health, and Safety Guidelines for the industry sector Contractual specifications for the future industries Exploitation GDIZ Industries GDIZ ABE Lenders Industries Main source of noise will come from traffic.
+Description of the potential Nathing time and the same Name and the second second Implementation Responsibilities - Budget impact Mitigation measure Management plan phase Plan development Implementation Monitoring Buaget -Smoke and greenhouse gas emisions from sbstations and emergency generators -Large part of the vehicle fleet is not under GDIZ responsibility -Routine maintenance checks -Careful closed-loop handling and full SF6 recycling upon equipment retirement -Application of the decree n°2001-110 of 4 April 2001 Maintenance plan for common electrical infrastructures Exploitation GDIZ GDIZ GDIZ ABE Lenders GDIZ Specific emissions from the future industrial unit Assess the impacts resulting from their discharges in a dedicated ESIA Application of the World Bank Group Environmental, Health, and Safety Guidelines for the industry sector Contractual specifications for the future industries Exploitation GDIZ Industries GDIZ ABE Lenders Industries Future industrial unit can cause noise emissions. -Assess the impacts resulting from their noise emission in a dedicated ESIA -Application of the World Bank Group Environmental, Health, and Safety Guidelines for the industry sector Contractual specifications for the future industries Exploitation GDIZ Industries GDIZ ABE Lenders Industries Main source of noise will come from traffic.
 Speed limit in line with the road's classification Traffic and road safety plan Exploitation GDIZ GDIZ Industries GDIZ ABE Lenders GDIZ GDIZ common utilities are not expected to create noise emissions, except electrical substations which are located far away from residential area Acoustically isolate the electrical substation Maintenance plan for common electrical infrastructures Exploitation GDIZ GDIZ GDIZ ABE Lenders GDIZ

-Description of the potential Adiatoration Management plan Implementation phase Responsibilities - Budget impact Mitigation measure Management plan Plan development Implementation Monitoring Budget Stormwater from area that can be lixiviated, producing contaminated water. -Stormwater from areas with oily process operations will be drained through oil interceptors before being discharged -Each outfall location must be equipped with grates or nets to arrest the debris Water resources and discharges management plan Exploitation GDIZ GDIZ GDIZ ABE Lenders GDIZ It is expected that 10,336.89 m3 of treated effluent will be discharged in the central drain per day.
+Description of the potential Mitigation measure Management plan Implementation phase Responsibilities Budget impact Mitigation measure Plan development Implementation Monitoring Buaget Stormwater from area that can be lixiviated, producing contaminated water. -Stormwater from areas with oily process operations will be drained through oil interceptors before being discharged -Each outfall location must be equipped with grates or nets to arrest the debris Water resources and discharges management plan Exploitation GDIZ GDIZ GDIZ ABE Lenders GDIZ It is expected that 10,336.89 m3 of treated effluent will be discharged in the central drain per day.
 Initial effluents will have various quality level depending on their source (industrial or domestic). -Implementation of preliminary treatment at industrial plot level -Monitoring of all liquids effluents discharges in the environment Contractual specifications for the future industrials Exploitation GDIZ Industries GDIZ ABE Lenders Industries -Monitoring of all liquids effluents discharges in the environment Water resources and discharges management plan Exploitation GDIZ GDIZ Industries GDIZ ABE Lenders GDIZ Industries -Discharges in dried drain without possibility of dilution for the treated effluentsHigh risk of standing water implying nuisances (odour), potential pollution and development of disease vectors -Definition, for all industrial units, of effluent requirements to be accepted in the CETP -Obligation to fulfil a dedicated ESIA for the treatment plants -Application of the World Bank Group Environmental, Health, and Safety Guidelines for the industry sector, especially the one for Water and sanitation -Obtain an operating permit for wastewater discharges Additionnal studies Exploitation GDIZ GDIZ GDIZ ABE Lenders GDIZ Accidental events could lead to an accidental spillage of hazardous products or a release of untreated wastewater Development of an emergency plan in case of accidental spillage Emergency plan Exploitation GDIZ GDIZ Industries GDIZ ABE Lenders GDIZ Industries